of books by Eva Jablonka and Marion J. Lamb

 The structure of the cell is the overlooked partner of DNA in evolution.
 So, what is the cell and how does it control DNA?
 The authors discuss instructions of how and when to read DNA information at various levels, as indicated by the subtitle of the book.
 The central story is that instructions of how genes are accessed in parents can be inherited by their children.
 Some of these instructions are not found in the DNA sequence alone, but are the result of the cell's structural state, which can be influenced by environmental factors.
 These environmental influences are 'imprinted' on the DNA (epigenetic markers) and can be passed on to the next generation.
 These epigenetic changes - chemical modifications and markers that change the way enzymes and regulatory proteins have access to DNA - are currently being studied to explain many non-Mendelian patterns of inheritance.
 The best understood mechanism is nucleotide methylation that silences a gene.
 Methylation can be inherited during cell division, both asexually (mitotic) during development and wound healing, but in some instances also sexually (meiotic).
 Methylation is linked in some instances to RNA interference, the new and emerging science of RNA regulation of gene expression.

 In addition, certain cellular structures - cell membranes and cytoskeletal networks are two examples - may not be directly encoded in the genome (the synthesis of their components is, of course).
-They are considered self-templating (to make a new membrane, you need an existing membrane, not just its components) and thus these cellular structures can be inherited independently of DNA, yet affect how genes are used or retained.
+They are considered self-templating (to make a new membrane, you need an existing membrane, not just its components; see Development of a Scientific Fact) and thus these cellular structures can be inherited independently of DNA, yet affect how genes are used or retained.

 At an even higher level - that of populations - the inheritance of behavioral forms and social interactions can be inherited from generation to generation.
 This strategy is particularly effective in metazoan (animals), with humans having cultural and symbolic forms of inheritance, in addition to behavioral ones.
 The difficulty is to show that these forms of inheritance are truly independent of our DNA.
 Behavioral and social norms may simply reinforce successful genetic systems, being a self-governing selective process that rewards cooperation to benefit close-knit societies (kinship; shared genetics).
 Take for instance modern medicine, It affects the human gene pool by treating previously lethal diseases by simple means (antibiotics, nutrition, drugs, surgery).
 Other factors affecting gene pools are ethnic preferences, mating behavior, or simple geographic separation.
 In other words, human culture is affecting human genetics.
 The only question remains, if any of those are truly acquired characteristics inherited by the next generations (Lamarckism) or if they are special modes of selection (geographic separation is recognized as a form of selection different from natural selection, thought to be the result of competition (survival of the fittest)).
 Jablonka and Lamb argue, however, that cellular structures, behavior, cultural and symbolic instructions are phenotypic forms of inheritance independent of, but parallel to genetic inheritance.